LANCASTER POLICE DEPARTMENT

-Chief McDaniel is a twenty-eight year veteran of the Lancaster Police Department.
+Chief McDaniel is a thirty-year veteran of the Lancaster Police Department.
 He is a native of Lancaster and graduated from Lancaster High School.
 He served in the United States Marine Corps.
 He attended Basic Peace Officer Training at the Ohio State Highway Patrol Academy, where he received his O.P.O.T.A. certification.
 Chief McDaniel is a graduate of Class 237 of the Northwestern University’s School of Police Staff and Command.

 Chief McDaniel has worked in various assignments throughout his tenure with the department.
 He has served as Patrol Commander, Detective Bureau Commander, and most recently, he served as Deputy Chief of Police.